-The event organizer's purchasing policies favor sustainable, local, and fair-trade suppliers and products.
+The event organizer's purchasing policies favor sustainable, local and fair-trade suppliers and products.
 Purchasing procedures are managed to minimize impact on the environment.

-- The event organizer has a written sustainable purchasing policy that prefers sustainable, local and/or fair-trade suppliers and products when - The sustainable purchasing policy includes event displays and decorations, food & beverage, building materials, temporary structures, promotional items, and consumables purchased directly by the event organizer. - The event organizer's sustainable purchasing policy prefers reusable or rented goods over consumable or disposable goods when available. - 4.
-The event organizer's sustainable purchasing policy favors recyclable or recycled-content products when the purchase of consumable or disposable goods is unavoidable. - The sustainable purchasing policy is being actively implemented.
+- The event organizer has a written sustainable purchasing policy that prefers sustainable, local, and/or fair-trade suppliers and products when available. - 2.
+The sustainable purchasing policy includes event displays and decorations, food & beverage, building materials, temporary structures, promotional items, and consumables purchased directly by the event organizer. - The event organizer's sustainable purchasing policy prefers reusable or rented goods over consumable or disposable goods when available. - The event organizer's sustainable purchasing policy favors recyclable or recycled-content products when the purchase of consumable or disposable goods is unavoidable. - The sustainable purchasing policy is being actively implemented. - Contracts with suppliers include environmental sustainability requirements relevant to each supplier, including a target percentage of sustainability-certified products as applicable. - The event organizer provides exhibitors with guidance about sustainable procurement, especially of booths and displays. - Signs, banners, and other on-site displays and communications posted by the event organizer are displayed electronically, saved for future reuse, or printed on locally recyclable materials.